haseeb-heaven/code-interpreter/README.md

 - ✏️ `/edit` - Edit the last code generated.
 - ▶️ `/execute` - Execute the last code generated.
 - 🔄 `/mode` - Change the mode of interpreter.
-- 🔄 `/model` - Change the model for interpreter.
+- 🔄 `/model` - Change the model of interpreter.
 - 📦 `/install` - Install a package from npm or pip.
 - 🌐 `/language` - Change the language of the interpreter.
 - 🧹 `/clear` - Clear the screen.